wingersonMJ/MRSpect_analysis/README.md

 1. Concentrations of neurometabolites Choline, Glutamate-Glutamine, Glutathione, and Myo-Inositol did not significantly change between assessments within 21-days of injury and at the time of clearance to return-to-play.

-2. Though physical activity is the standard of care treatment for concusion symptoms, participants who reported being physically active prior to Visit 1 did not have altered neurometabolite concentrations compared to those who did not report being physically active.
+2. Though physical activity is the standard of care treatment for concussion symptoms, participants who reported being physically active prior to Visit 1 did not have altered neurometabolite concentrations compared to those who did not report being physically active.

-3. The ammount of physical activity participants performed during recovery was not associated with neurometabolite concentrations at Visit 2, around the time that participants were returning to sports.
+3. The amount of physical activity participants performed during recovery was not associated with neurometabolite concentrations at Visit 2, around the time that participants were returning to sports.

 4. However, concentrations of metabolites Choline, Glutamate-Glutamine, and Glutathione at Visit 1, were associated with the volume of physical activity that participants would perform in the subsequent 2-weeks, even after controlling for symptom severity.